remix-run/remix/docs/guides/single-fetch.md

 ## Breaking Changes

 There are a handful of breaking changes introduced with Single Fetch - some of which you need to handle up-front when you enable the flag, and some you can handle incrementally after enabling the flag.
-You will need to ensure all of these have been handled prior to updating to the next major version.
+You will need to ensure all of these have been handled prior to updating to the remix major version.

 **Changes that need to be addressed up front:**